lsst/pex_config/doc/lsst.pex.config/overview.rst

            dtype=float,
            default=1.0)
        saturatedMaskName = pexConfig.Field(
-           doc="Name of mask plane to use in saturation detection", dtype=str,
+           doc="Name of the mask plane to use in saturation detection.", dtype=str,
            default="SAT")
        flatScalingType = pexConfig.ChoiceField(